yotaroy/bridge_env/bridge_env/data_handler/json_handler/README.md

 "dda" has fields of players' double dummy analysis results.
 Each field has fields of trumps and the numbers of taken tricks.

+### Required fields of a board log

+Items in "logs" require "board_id", "dealer", "deal", "vulnerability", "declarer", "contract" and "taken_trick" fields.

 ## Board setting

 Board setting follows [json schema](board_setting_format.schema.json).

 Board setting consists of a list of board setting items, which is parts of game log items. "board_id", "dealer", "deal", "vulnerability" and "dda" in game log item are used.
 In addition to these fields, you can add "dda" field.

-### Required fields
+### Required fields of a board setting

-Items in "board_settings" require "deal" field.
+Items in "board_settings" require "board_id", "dealer", "deal" and "vulnerability" fields.